ABRG-Models/morphologica/README.coding.md

 ## morph::Config

-Reads and writes parameter configuration data in JSON format.
-JSON is *so much easier* to work with than XML!
+[morph::Config](https://github.com/ABRG-Models/morphologica/blob/main/morph/Config.h) reads and writes parameter configuration data in JSON format.
+JSON is
+*so much easier* to work with than XML!
 The idea is that you will write out your parameteres by hand (or with a script) in a JSON file, then these are conveniently accessible in your program.
 Here's an